ilopezfr/image-superres/README.md

 ## 4. GANs

-**Generative Adversarial Networks (GANs)** consists of two models:
+**Generative Adversarial Networks (GANs)** consists of two models: a **Discriminator** and a **Generator**.
-* The Discriminator estimates the probability of a given sample coming from the real dataset.
-It's optimized to classify which images are real and which fake.
+* The **Discriminator** estimates the probability of a given sample coming from the real dataset.
+It's optimized to classify which images are real and which are fake.
-* The Generator outputs synthetic samples given a noise variable input z (z brings in potential output diversity).
-It is trained to capture the real data distribution so that its generative samples can be as real as possible.
+* The **Generator** outputs synthetic samples given a noise variable input z (z brings in potential output diversity).
+It is trained to capture the **real data distribution** so that its generative samples can be as real as possible.
 In other words, it can trick the discriminator to offer a high probability.
-The Discriminator essentially takes an input image and tries to guess if it's real or fake.
-The Generator's goal is to learn to fool the Discriminator to think that the generated images are real.
-This interesting zero-sum game between two models motivates both to improve their functionalities.
+* The way it works is that the Discriminator takes an input image from the Generator and tries to guess if it's real or fake.
+The Generator's end goal is to learn to fool the Discriminator into thinking that the generated images are real.
+This interesting zero-sum game between the two models motivates them both to improve their own functionalities.

 <img src="img/GAN-schema.png" width="500"/>
+<sup> GAN architecture </sup>

 [**Tutorial: Image Super Resolution - Part I: Method 2**](image_superres_part1_fastai.ipynb)

-In the second part of this tutorial, we take a U-Net and replace the per-pixel MSE loss function with another model (the Discriminator or Critic).
-We train the Discriminator as a binary classifier model that takes the a pair of the synthetic image generated by the Generator and the real high-res one and tries to classify which image is which.
-We then fine-tune the Generator optimizing for "how good it is at fooling the Discriminator".
-In other words, can we generate images so that we can fool the Discriminator so that they are real/hi-res ?
+In the second part of this tutorial, we take a U-Net and replace the per-pixel MSE loss function with another model: the Discriminator (or Critic).
+We train the Discriminator as a binary classifier model that takes the a pair of *a synthetic image generated by the Generator* and *a real high-res one*, and then tries to classify which image is which.
+We then fine-tune the Generator optimizing for "how good it is at fooling the Discriminator to think that the fake images are real".

 <img src="img/gan-model-schema-fastai.png" width="500"/>